cdoge25/ecommerce-data-pipeline/README.md

 - Organize campaigns during weekday afternoons since this is the time that customers are active the most.
 <!-- omit in toc -->
 #### Targeted marketing based on customer segments
-For the “Inactive Customers” and “Recent Buyers” groups:
+For the “Inactive Customers” and “Potential Growth” groups:
 - Consider boosting marketing efforts on bed-bath-table, beauty cosmetics, sports and leisure-related products.
 - Release vouchers that encourage installments in 3 months since this is their preferred duration to pay off an order.